Planning and Development

 Every parcel of land in Lac La Biche County belongs to a zoning category.
 In the Land Use Bylaw, each zoning category has specific regulations.
 When you apply for a development permit, we make sure that what you are proposing follows the regulations that apply for your parcel.

 If you are planning a project, big or small, please contact the Planning and Development Department to confirm what permits or approvals that may be required.
-A development permits must be issued prior to the work starting or the application is subject to a double fee being charge.
+A development permit must be issued prior to the work starting or the application is subject to a double fee being charge.

 Lac La Biche County has created simplified development brochures to share information and answer frequently asked questions.